Gowanus, Brooklyn: 21st century

 The area is zoned for light to mid-level manufacturing.
 In the first decade of the 21st century, residential developers were hindered by the industrial zoning and the problems of the sewage overflow through the canal water, but there have been rumors of rezoning by the New York City Department of City Planning.
 Many residents and community groups have expressed concern over the sewage overflow that the rezoning could possibly create.
 From 2013–2016, the City Planning Department, community groups, business owners, developers, arts organizations, and neighborhood residents participated in a "community planning process" called Bridging Gowanus intended to inform neighborhood rezoning processes with the intention of creating a land-use framework for the neighborhood.

+In 2010, the Environmental Protection Agency designated the Gowanus Canal a Superfund site, allocating $506 million for the cleanup of decades of industrial pollution and sewage contamination.
+The completion date for the cleanup was set for 2022 but later pushed back to 2029.

 Many "coworking" spaces were formed in Gowanus in the 2010s.
 More restaurants, bars, and art galleries moved to the neighborhood, and new real estate became available.
+By the mid-2020s, numerous apartment buildings were being built in Gowanus along the canal.
+The influx of new development has paved the way for new coworking brands like The Shop Workspace to establish footholds in the community.